Short Answer (quick read):

 I would recommend switching to a managed VPS for online shops with a turnover of around 5000 dollar a month or more.
 For content websites, e.g. based on WordPress, I would recommend switching from around 100,000 page views per month.
 These are of course only rough guidelines, but if you stay below this limit, you are usually in good hands with shared hosting.

-Which features are important for managed Vservers?
+Which features are important for managed vServers?

 The most important criteria when choosing a managed virtual server are (sorted by importance):

-- Competent server administrators and technical support
+- Competent administrators and technical support

-The best CPU or the most RAM will not help if the provider’s server administrators are not able to operate and maintain a fast, secure and highly available web server.
+The best CPU or the most RAM will not help if the provider’s administrators are not able to operate and maintain a fast, secure and highly available web server.
 Also technical support engineers should be fast, competent and always available.
-The system used on the server should be appropriately secured and optimized for performance.
+The system used should be appropriately secured and optimized for performance.
 The provider should also react quickly to malfunctions in order to ensure smooth operation.
 Unfortunately, this criterion is difficult to check before buying.
 I would therefore look at short contract periods and consider moving accordingly if there are problems.

 - Random access memory

 After memory, computing power is the most important component.
-Since a server tends to have to process several calls in parallel, it is particularly advantageous if the server has multiple CPU cores.
+Since a server tends to have to process several calls in parallel, it is particularly advantageous if it has multiple CPU cores.
 In this way, the work of the various calls can be conveniently distributed across the various cores.
 The clock frequency of the individual cores is then rather subordinate.

 - Hard disk

 Many providers advertise with particularly large hard drives in the terabyte range.
-However, if you don’t use the server to store large files, e.g. films, then the hard drive space is relatively unimportant.
+However, if you don’t store large files, e.g. films, then the hard drive space is relatively unimportant.
 The space requirement for many websites is significantly less than you might think.
 Even large web shops can do just fine with 10GB of storage space.
 Much more important than the size of the hard drive is the type of hard drive.
 SSD hard drives offer significantly faster read and write access here.
-Ideally, however, the server comes with sufficient main memory to be able to permanently store all important data in the main memory.
+Ideally, however, the Internet computer comes with sufficient main memory to be able to permanently store all important data in the main memory.
 In such a case, the read/write speed of the hard disk is, as with its storage space, of secondary importance as well.

 The costs of Managed VPS.
 Are managed virtual private servers worth the higher price?